 The Fujifilm Instax Mini 8 is one of the simplest yet fun instant film cameras available.
 The success of the Instax Mini 8 series brought updates to this model.
-These updates do not, however, deliver considerable changes in the base features.
+But these updates deliver little changes in the base features.

-Fujifilm’s short description, ‘Shoot and see the results printed right away’, says everything about the main idea for instant cameras.
+Fujifilm’s short description reads, “Shoot and see the results printed right away.”
+And it says everything about the main idea for this instant Fujifilm camera.

 In 2009, Fujifilm dropped the Instax series, which changed the instant camera market.
 Their uniqueness is that they print what you shoot immediately.
-This also means that you cannot replicate the images.
+And this also means that you cannot replicate the images.

-The Fujifilm Instax Mini series is the most popular among the instant cameras.
-It is compact and does not need anything besides film and two batteries.
-It comes with a hand strap that is the same colour as your camera.
+The Fujifilm Instax Mini series is the most popular lineup among instant cameras.
+These instant cameras are compact and do not need anything besides film and two batteries.
+Plus, it comes with a hand strap the same color as your camera.

-For the Instax Mini 8, Fujifilm did everything to create a stylish and iconic camera.
+Fujifilm did everything to create a stylish and iconic camera with the Instax Mini 8.

 The Fujifilm Instax Mini 8 is a portable, light, and fun camera that is easy to use.
-Also, it’s relatively inexpensive.
-It also does not require any specific equipment or previous experience in photography.
+And it’s relatively inexpensive.
+Plus, it does not require any specific equipment or previous experience in photography.

 Fujifilm Instax Mini 8 Key Features